socrateslab/zh/_posts/jekyll/2014-02-24-welcome-to-jekyll.md

   - update
 ---

-# 一、关于Jekyll
+{% include toc title="Table" icon="file-text" %}

 这个网站使用Jekyll构建。Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

+# 一、关于Jekyll

 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll